Online B.A. Degree

 By earning an AA or an AS at a community college, you will satisfy your basic general education requirements and can complete the foreign language requirement for the BA.
 You should then be ready to apply to NIU for the online BA in Politics.

-If your AA or AS degree is from an Illinois public community college, then your general education requirements will automatically transfer to NIU.
-If your AA or AS degree is from a private or out-of state college, then NIU’s Transfer Center Admissions Counselors will be glad to work with you to determine course equivalencies.
+If your AA or AS degree is from a public community college, then your general education requirements will automatically transfer to NIU.
+If you have questions about course articulation processes, then NIU’s Transfer Center Admissions Counselors will be glad to work with you.

 AAS students should go back to their community colleges to consult with an academic advisor who can guide them in how to complete an AA or AS degree.
 If you’re enrolled at an Illinois public community college, this will include NIU general education courses.
 After completing the gen ed requirements, you can then apply to NIU for the online BA in politics.
 For information on the general education and foreign language requirements for the BA in Politics, contact NIU advisor Judy Santacatarina (815 753-7961, firstname.lastname@example.org).